 See what's on and sign up to our next event!

-La Trobe Wildlife Sanctuary currently have the following scheduled citizen science projects that you can get involved in.
+Nangak Tamboree Wildlife Sanctuary currently has the following citizen science projects scheduled which you can get involved in.

 Come see the Sanctuary after dark and learn more about our local frog species!

 Volunteers will assist with monitoring amphibians that utilise the wetland habitat throughout the Sanctuary.
 This valuable data helps our biodiversity staff to monitor native animal populations, wetland usage and peak frog activity times within the Sanctuary.